omarwaleed7/Laravel-Testing/README.md

 # Training Project for Testing

-This project is a hands-on training initiative for applying best practices in automated testing.
+This project is a hands-on training initiative for applying best practices in automated testing and Test-Driven Development (TDD).
 It covers several aspects of testing in a Laravel application.

 ## Key Testing Aspects